ingels11/academic-kickstart/content/authors/kathryn_chiang/_index.md

 social:
 - icon: envelope
   icon_pack: fas
-  link: 'mailto:kathryn.chiang3@uga.edu'
+  link: 'mailto:kathrynchiang3@uga.edu'

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 - icon: cv
    icon_pack: ai
    link: files/kathryn_chiang_cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
+email: ""

 ---